somikdhar729/somikdhar729.github.io/_pages/projects.md

 ### Sentiment Analysis on Twitter feed using Active Learning <br>
 **Used active learning with a linear Support Vector Machine for learning sentiment classification models to be applied to microblogging data streams.

+### Reatime demographic insights on App features<br>
+**A platform which enables android users to visualize their daily phone usage statistics and intern earn money.
+The anonymised statistics are provided as a service to companies/startups enabling them to understand the demographic usage of various popular android application features using the android acceessibity service.
+Worked with Elastic search, kibana, Android accessibity service.